Last updated: 2026-04-20

 • Mesh sizes: most common frac meshes are 40/70 and 100-mesh for unconventional shale.

-• In-Basin Sand: certified API 19C / ISO 13503-2, validated by SGS Minerals (Chile).
+• In-Basin Sand: API 19C and ISO 13503-2 tested (crush resistance, sphericity, roundness, turbidity), validated by SGS Minerals (Chile).
+Does not pass the strict HCl-HF acid-solubility fraction.

 Detailed Explanation

-API RP 19C (first published 2008, aligned with ISO 13503-2) is the industry-standard protocol for qualifying proppant — the granular material pumped into fracture networks to hold them open after pressure release.
+API RP 19C (first published 2008, aligned with ISO 13503-2) is the industry-standard protocol for qualifying proppant, the granular material pumped into fracture networks to hold them open after pressure release.
 A proppant sample passes or fails on measured metrics: minimum sphericity and roundness (0.6 Krumbein), crush resistance at defined stress (typically 4,000 psi for 40/70 mesh), maximum turbidity (<250 NTU), maximum acid solubility (<2.0% for 40/70).

 Comparative Context